andreabonvini/Notes/Advanced_Signals/Cerutti.md

   $$
   g[L-1-n] = (-1)^n\cdot h[n]
   $$
-  where $L​$ is the number of samples.
-Starting from $j = 1​$, the *Mallat* algorithm decompose the signal in two equal sub-bands, each of which is equal to half the spectrum of the former signal.
-The further subdivisions in sub-bands can be obtained by fixing the two filters $g[n]​$ and $h[n]​$  and compressing the signal exiting from the same filters.
+  where $L$ is the number of samples.
+Starting from $j = 1$, the *Mallat* algorithm decompose the signal in two equal sub-bands, each of which is equal to half the spectrum of the former signal.
+The further subdivisions in sub-bands can be obtained by fixing the two filters $g[n]$ and $h[n]$  and compressing the signal exiting from the same filters.

   In the image below we can sees an example of the two functions $g[n]$ and $h[n]$.